Access to Satellite TV for 10,000 African Villages: Equipment

 Chinese government will aid each village with two Projector TVs, one 32 inch Digital TV set and 20 DTH decoders and satellite dishes.
 Projector TVs and Digital TV set will be equipped with solar power systems and DTH access units.

 The Projector TV can project more than 120 inches picture screen in the wall and use DLP technology and LED light source with high brightness and low power.

 The StarTimes Digital TV set supports signal input of satellite TV without a decoder and its smart operation system supports automatic system maintenance and upgrade.
 Comparing with CRT TV sets, the Digital TV set saves 50% power and comes with HD LED screen category, Dolby audio system, wide voltage input, HDMI and USB ports.

 The Projector TVs and Digital TV set will be laid out in the public area of the village, like school or village clinic, which could allow all villagers, especially kids, to enjoy the wonderful digital TV programs.

 To cope with the problem of power shortage in African rural areas, the Projector TVs and Digital TV set will be outfitted with solar power system, which can support the people to watch TV for 6 hours without electricity after sunset.

 The decoders adopt the advanced standard H.265, which can support the input of HD digital signals from the satellite directly.

 Implementation

 Digital TV operator StarTimes has been chosen to carry out the project under the guide of Chinese and African governments.

 StarTimes will supply all hardware of the project, install them in each village of the 25 countries as well as maintain equipment once the project is complete.

+Criticism

+In Nigeria, some villages lost access to the satellite systems due to malfunctioning equipment and subscription lapses.
+A private investigation was conducted in November 2023 to examine three villages that received StarTimes kits (Hulumi and Kpaduma in Abuja FCT and Igogo Ekiti in Moba, Ekiti).
+StarTimes claimed that it implemented access in 1,000 villages, but there is no official data.
+In the Abuja villages surveyed, locals preferred Chinese channels instead of local channels, such as NTA, AIT and Ecwa TV.
+There were also people who, thanks to the project, started gaining more favorable views of China, while some beneficiaries continued to favor the US more.